 - Political Science and International Relations (PSIR) as optional subject in UPSC Mains has emerged to be the most reliable and highest scoring subject to qualify the UPSC with high rank. - PSIR as optional subject in UPSC mains covers the entire syllabus of General Studies Paper 2.
-Also in General studies Paper 1, it covers crucial topics like Post-Independence Consolidation, Ideologies and social issues. - Moreover, topics like internal security and environmental issues in IR from General Studies Paper-3 are already part of PSIR syllabus.
-Lastly, PSIR is helpful in General Studies Paper-4 since major philosophical thinkers/leaders ranging from Plato, Aristotle, Kautilya, Gandhi and Ambedkar are already covered in PSIR paper-1. - Every year essay topics are directly related to political science. - At the interview stage, PSIR is one of the most helpful subjects since it enables candidates to easily answer deep understanding based questions from Polity and International Relations in a short span of time.
+Also in General studies Paper 1, it covers crucial topics like Post-Independence Consolidation, Ideologies and social issues. - PSIR is helpful in General Studies Paper-4 since major philosophical thinkers/leaders ranging from Plato, Aristotle, Kautilya, Gandhi and Ambedkar are already covered in PSIR Paper-1. - Every year essay topics are directly related to political science. - At the interview stage, PSIR is one of the most helpful subjects since it enables candidates to easily answer deep understanding based questions from Polity and International Relations in a short span of time.